Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Ivy.md

 ### 2025-05-28 - README
 I added instructions on how to run our program in the README.
 We'll work on presentation.md and brainstorm things to include in our video.

+### 2025-05-29 - Research for video
+Astrid and I are combing the internet for weaknesses and improvements for sha256.
+We found that sha256 was created after sha1 since sha1 was deemed unsafe since people were able to find collisions.
+We're planning on talking a bit about the history so that the viewer can understand why there are multiple sha algorithms and hence why three groups are working on sha projects.